NirmaMali/Weather-App/README.md

+# 🌦 Weather App
+A modern, sleek, and responsive *Weather Forecast App* that lets users search for any city and get *current weather* details and a *3-day forecast, with an elegant UI, **dark/light mode toggle, and support for both **Celsius and Fahrenheit* units.

-Welcome to your beautifully styled **Weather Forecast App**!
+Welcome to your **Weather Forecast App**!
-Search for any city, check real-time weather, and view a multi-day forecast — all in a responsive pink & white design with toggleable **light/dark modes**.
+Search for any city, check real-time weather, and view a multi-day forecast —  Toggleable **light/dark modes**.

 ---